alexxyu/ucla-coursework/hw3/README.txt

 the file.
 There will be increased overhead in setting aside new memory spaces for each block since my approach is not necessarily the most efficient time-wise.

+Overall, with larger files, I still expect pigz to work the best among the three programs in terms of wall clock time.
+However, I do think that Pigzj will still perform better than gzip since parallelizing the compression will save significant time despite the overhead in doing so.

 Section IV.
 Discrepencies between Pigzj and pigz's compression results

 My implementation of Pigzj does not produce output that is byte-for-byte identical with that of